 Inpatient rehab for sex addiction

 It is not uncommon for people with hypersexuality disorder to attend inpatient rehab.
 In fact, sex addiction recovery programs are becoming increasingly popular as a form of treatment.
-A stay in an inpateint rehab clinic will often last around 30 days and will incorporate evidence based therapies, group therapy, and holistic activities in a relaxing setting.
+A stay in an inpatient rehab clinic will often last around 30 days and will incorporate evidence based therapies, group therapy, and holistic activities in a relaxing setting.Â

 Get help for sex addiction today

-Hypersexuality disorder is increasingly recognized as a condition that can dramatically affect a persons life and requires treatment and support to overcome.
+Hypersexuality disorder is increasingly recognized as a condition that can dramatically affect a person's life and requires treatment and support to overcome.
 Visit our rehab directory today to see what treatment for sex addiction is available near you.